Glavin001/atom-gitter/README.md

 - `gitter:restart` - Restart Gitter, including logging in and joining the project room.
 - `gitter:clear-messages` - Clear all messages.
 - `gitter:toggle-messages` - Toggle (open/close) the bottom panel for displaying all messages.
+- `gitter:switch-room` - Open input for entering a new room URI to switch into.

 See [Keymaps In-Depth](https://atom.io/docs/latest/advanced/keymaps) for more details.